floridop/MNXB11-BASH/homework4/README.md

 git push origin homework4
 ```

-T1,2.3.
+### T1,2.4.
 Find the permalink for submission
-  T1,2.3.1.
+  - T1,2.4.1.
 Browse your remote repository MNXB11-homework on Canvas
-  T1,2.3.2.
-Select the homework4 branch
+  - T1,2.4.2.
+Select the `homework4` *branch*
-  T1,2.3.3.
-Navigate to the homework4 folder
+  - T1,2.4.3.
+Navigate to the `homework4` *folder*
-  T1,2.3.4.
+  - T1,2.4.4.
 On the upper right corner there are three dots `...` click on those and choose "Copy permalink".
 The permalinks look like this:
   <https://github.com/floridop/MNXB11-BASH/tree/ad75376caa38aafba6b0dd1aae6b0dcc63f21ff7/homework4>

-T1,2.4.
+### T1,2.5.
 Submit the permalink obtained above **for your own remote repository** on Canvas.

 ## Task 3 (1 point):